 Eastman students are eligible to register for any courses offered at the University of Rochester for which they are qualified.
 No additional application is necessary.
-Eastman students also may pursue a minor field of study at the (generally a five- or six- course integrated sequence in a major area) or a cluster (predefined three-course, intra- and inter-disciplinary sequences).
+Eastman students also may pursue a minor field of study at the College.
 In most cases, these courses count toward the humanities and science requirements for the BM degree at Eastman.
+Popular choices include psychology, foreign language, audio & music engineering, brain & cognitive science, business, international relations, political science, economics, and mathematics.

 Applicants who wish to obtain both a Bachelor of Music degree from Eastman and a Bachelor of Arts or Bachelor of Science degree from the College must complete both the Eastman application and a College application.